Super-Protocol/docs/docs/developers/deployment_guides/tunnels/static_content.md

 └── cert.crt
 ```

 The website files are placed in the `content` dir.
-You can use any website you want or you can download a template from our [**datasets**](https://github.com/Super-Protocol/datasets/tree/main/Demo%20Static%20Website) repository
+You can use your own static website (HTML, CSS, JS) or you can download our Demo Static Website [**here**](https://github.com/Super-Protocol/datasets/tree/main/Demo%20Static%20Website).

-Learn about obtaining `private.pem` and `cert.crt` files in [Step 1](./preparing) of the Guide

 ### Set up the config.json

-The JSON file should have the following structure:
+Next, in the project folder */superprotocol-test-website/* create an empty `config.json` file.
+It will contain the data required by the Tunnel Client.

+Copy the following configuration to the `config.json` file:
 ```
 {
   "tunnels": [